muhammadn/muhammadn.github.io/_posts/2019-03-22-introducing-api-vault.md

 And here's another thing - your microservices can have different JWT Secrets and API Vault happily does the conversion for you.

+Another thing - no changes are needed for your current microservices to use API Vault.
+Just configure API Vault and API Vault will use the secrets from your microservices to generate it's token to the microservice.

 API Vault supports MySQL, PostgreSQL and Microsoft SQL.

 You can check out the Github Project [here](https://github.com/muhammadn/APIVault) (don't forget to star ⭐️ it!)